lcorbasson/pdo-for-wordpress/trunk/readme.txt

 Note that through the PDO_ODBC extension, all ODBC supported databases are also supported, subject to drivers being available

-However each database needs its own driver and currently the only drivers written for this plugin are for
+HOWEVER each database needs its own driver and currently the only drivers written for this plugin are for

 *	sqlite and
 *	mysql